gcdev373/example-spark-datasourcev2/README.md

 # example-spark-datasourcev2
-A very simple illustrative implementation of the Spark DataSourceV2 API.
+A very simple illustrative implementation of the Spark DataSource V2 API.

+This example is compatible with Spark 2.4.3